 Dimensions : Almost 1 and 1/2 inches long X I and 1/4 inches wide.
 Sterling silver ear wires.
 These can be switched to comfortable sterling silver clip ons for an additional charge.

-PLEASE NOTE : These earrings have sold.
+PLEASE NOTE: These earrings have been purchased by a happy customer.
 Until I etch again I may not have this exact pattern available.